 The school makes every effort to ensure that barriers to learning are addressed and that all pupils experience the full curriculum.
-All children, including those with special educational needs and disabilities, those of high ability, those with English as an additional language, receive an appropriate broad and balanced curriculum enabling them to reach their full potential, equipping them with both the skills and knowledge to transfer to the next stage of their education.
+All children, including those with special educational needs and disabilities, those of high ability and those with English as an additional language, receive an appropriate broad and balanced curriculum, enabling them to reach their full potential, equipping them with both the skills and knowledge to transfer to the next stage of their education.
 We hold the expectation that all children are capable of achieving high standards.

 As a school we provide access to the following supporting resources which help to plan and deliver the curriculum:

 Pearson Active Learn subscription – Abacus Maths planning and resources

 Pearson Active Learn subscription – Bug Club online reading resources